Timothy Headington

 Timothy Clare Headington (born 1950) is an American billionaire, the CEO and owner of Headington Oil, a film producer, and real estate developer.

 Early life

 Timothy Clare Headington is the son of a geologist father, Clare W. Headington, and Catherine Meyer Headington.
 He has a brother, Gregory Headington, and a sister, Jeanette Kern.
-In 2013, his brother Gregory married Carrie Christine Boren, daughter of David Boren, the 21st governor of Oklahoma.

-Headington attended the University of Oklahoma on a tennis scholarship and graduated with a bachelor of arts degree in history.
+Headington attended the University of Oklahoma on a tennis scholarship and graduated with a Bachelor of Arts degree in history.
 He received graduate degrees in theology and psychology from Fuller Theological Seminary in Pasadena, California, and completed his psychology residency at LA County Hospital.

-He has received an honorary doctorate from his alma mater.
+In 2011, he received an honorary doctorate from the University of Oklahoma, his alma mater.